Squish for Qt Tutorials

 Provide parameters for Step in table

 The next Scenario will test adding multiple entries to the address book.
-We could use step When I add a new person John','Doe','john@m.com','500600700' to address book multiple times just with different data.
-But lets instead define a new step called When I add a new person to address book which will handle data from a table.
+We could use step I add a new person John','Doe','john@m.com','500600700' to address book multiple times just with different data.
+Instead, let's define a new step called I add new persons to address book which will handle data from a table.

 Scenario: State after adding two entries